MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/incremental-refresh-overview.md

 ### Filter data

 With RangeStart and RangeEnd parameters defined, you then apply custom Date filters on your table's date column.
-The filters you apply select a subset of data that will be loaded into the model in Power BI Desktop when you click **Apply**.
+The filters you apply select a subset of data that will be loaded into the model when you click **Apply**.

 :::image type="content" source="media/incremental-refresh-overview/custom-filter.png" alt-text="Custom filter":::